World Suicide Prevention Day (WSPD) 2019 – Home

 Join us in Cycling Around the Globe to raise awareness of the risks of suicide and to fund suicide prevention activities.We know that a person dies every 40 seconds by suicide and up to 25 times as many again make a suicide attempt.
 There are also many more people who have been bereaved by suicide or have been close to someone who has made an attempt.
 This World Suicide Prevention Day event is about our global community: to encourage us to engage with each other and to join together to spread awareness of suicide prevention.

-More information to follow soon.
-Registration opening August 2019.
+Registration is open.
 Click here to sign up for WSPD updates.

 Take a Minute

 Click here to download the World Suicide Prevention Day document that discusses how taking a minute to reach out to someone could change the course of another’s life.

 The IASP is preparing World Suicide Prevention Day banners in various languages so that bloggers and writers can help increase suicide prevention awareness locally and worldwide by writing about suicide and suicide prevention in their native languages.
 Individuals, organizations and companies can use the banners on their Web sites to promote World Suicide Prevention Day.
 Teachers can also use these materials to increase awareness that suicide can be prevented.
 In addition, we offer these banners freely to organizations and groups that are holding events on the day.

 Click here to download banners in PDF and PNG formats.

 The IASP is preparing “World Suicide Prevention Day Light a Candle Near a Window at 8 PM” e-cards or postcards in various languages so supporters can send these reminders to friends, colleagues and loved ones.
 Also, these e-cards or postcards can be used by bloggers, writers and others so that they can share information about suicide, suicide prevention and World Suicide Prevention Day.
 Click here to download e-cards to send to loved ones.

 Click here to download the PowerPoint presentation as a PDF file.